javaee/tutorial/src/main/jbake/assets/README.md

 The {{site.title}} Project is the official site for the Java Platform, Enterprise Edition (Java EE) 8 Tutorial that is delivered with the Java EE 8 SDK.
-The {{site.title}} teaches and demonstrates the Java EE features that are used to develope enterprise applications.
+The {{site.title}} teaches and demonstrates the Java EE features that are used to develop enterprise applications.

-The lastest build of the tutorial is automatically published to this site as HTML:
+The latest build of the tutorial is automatically published to this site as HTML:

 [View the Java EE Tutorial](toc.html).